mp34829/mitchell_hiroshi_api_p1/README.txt

+-----ENDPOINTS-----
-Endpoints (asterisks may or may not be needed, but our API has it set up like so):
+- asterisks may or may not be needed, but our API has it set up like so

 UserServlet:   "/user/*"
 AuthServlet:	"/auth"